edu008/language2-workspace-main/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Debugging and Performance Features

+This project has source maps enabled for production builds, which helps with debugging and provides better insights through tools like Lighthouse.
+Source maps translate minified code back to the original source code, making it easier to identify and fix issues in production.

+For more information about source maps and how they're configured in this project, see the [Source Maps Guide](./source-maps-guide.md).

+## Accessibility Features

+This project prioritizes accessibility with improved color contrast ratios that meet WCAG 2.1 Level AA requirements.
+The color system has been optimized to ensure text is readable for all users, including those with visual impairments.

+For details on the accessibility improvements and contrast ratio enhancements, see the [Accessibility Improvements Guide](./accessibility-improvements.md).

+## Performance Optimizations

+This project implements advanced bundle optimization techniques to reduce JavaScript payload sizes and improve loading times.
+Optimizations include aggressive code splitting, granular chunking, and component-level import optimizations.

+For more information about the performance optimizations and bundle size reduction strategies, see the [Performance Optimizations Guide](./performance-optimizations.md).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: